 In spite of the fact that Spencer and Schaumburg [4] discovered that acrylamide exposure in laboratory animals led to the development of cancer, it is still unknown whether or not this is also the case in humans who are subjected to the chemical.
-Acrylamide has been demonstrated to bind to DNA and mouse protamine at all phases of the spermiogenic process in mice, leading researchers to conclude that it is responsible for genetic damage [5].
-Acrylamide exposure in rats has been linked to an increased of perinatal mortality, risk mutagenicity, clastogenicity, endocrine-related cancers, and male reproductive toxicity, according to research conducted on the subject [6].
+Acrylamide has been demonstrated to bind to DNA and mouse protamine at all phases of the spermatogenic process in mice, leading researchers to conclude that it is responsible for genetic damage [5].
+Acrylamide exposure in rats has been linked to an risk of perinatal mortality, mutagenicity, increased clastogenicity, endocrine-related cancers, and male reproductive toxicity, according to research conducted on the subject [6].
 According to Yang et al. [7], acrylamide may be mutagenic to the Salmonella strains TA100 and TA98 when exposed to it.
 Following administration of the medication, an increased number of chromosomal aberrations were seen in the bone marrow of mice that had received an intraperitoneal injection of acrylamide at a concentration of 50 mg/kg.
 The cases of chromosomal aberrations in mice lymphocytes that received intraperitoneal dosages of acrylamide up to 125 mg/kg did not substantially enhance when the acrylamide was provided.
 This finding was seen when the acrylamide was administered intraperitoneally [8].
 The reproductive systems of male rats are also affected as a result of histological abnormalities in the seminiferous tubules that are induced by acrylamide.
 These histological abnormalities are caused by the chemical.
 It is possible that acrylamide will cause a burning feeling or a rash to occur if it is breathed in or absorbed through the skin.
 An overactive sweating gland, a sluggish physique, and trembling in the tongue are all signs that something is wrong with the neurological system [4].

-Acrylamide, which has a high water solubility, has the ability to be absorbed via the skin, the lungs, the digestive system, and even the placental barrier.
+Acrylamide, which has a high-water solubility, has the ability to be absorbed via the skin, the lungs, the digestive system, and even the placental barrier.
 It is possible to assess the amount of acrylamide that the general public is exposed to as a result of their profession by measuring the amount of acrylamide adducts that are present in haemoglobin.
 As per the data, a total of 41 workers at an acrylamide production factory displayed neurotoxicity issues associated with the biomarker haemoglobin adducts.
 The level of haemoglobin adducts rose in workers from a Chinese plant that manufactures acrylamide, indicating that the workers had been subjected to extremely high levels of acrylamide [9].
 As a result of acrylamide pollution in the water supply of the country, many cases of acute acrylamide poisoning have been documented in Japan.
 These occurrences have occurred in multiple people.
 Igisu et al. [10] made the discovery that an acrylamide concentration that was as high as 400 mg acrylamide/L was found in a well that had been polluted by a grouting operation that was 2.5 meters deep.
-This finding was published in Igisu et al., 1975.
+This finding was published by in 1975.
 According to the findings, five people who drank poisoned drinking water experienced symptoms such as truncal ataxia and disorientation.
 These symptoms are assumed to be the result of acrylamide poisoning, which was produced by drinking the water.
-Recent studies have shown that plant-derived antioxidants and phytochemicals can be used to reduce the toxicity of acrylamide in humans and animals [11,12].